openclimate-sg/data_analysis/README.md

 We find that the average current rate / promised rate is around 1.07 for our dataset.
 The overall framework of our analysis model is to use different markers: semantic similarity, sentiment and urgency to see if our model can learn to predict whether the actors will be "good" (consistent) or "bad" (failing to meet their promise).

+## PDF Parser

+Most of the documents and proposals pertaining to climate change and climate action are in the PDF file format .
+With growing number of actors and agencies working on climate action, it is not possible to read through each and every proposal manually and extract relevant data.
+There is a need to analyze these proposals and quantify the data present in them using programs which can read and understand the PDF files for extraction of relevant data.
+PDF parsers combined with NLP can be implemented to achieve this.

+To demonstrate this, we have used the PyPDF2 to parse the PDFs and the Spacy Library to use NLP for information extraction.
+We use the default NER (Named Entity Recognition)  models available with Spacy to identify various actors .
+Finally the data is extracted using some simple rule based matching combined with Part Of Speech tagging into a Pandas Dataframe.
+For demonstration purposes, this extraction was carried out on some manufactured sentences.

+The PDF parser is still a work in progress with need for much robust and context specific NER models.
+There also is a need for developing methodologies to deal with non-textual content such as images and graphs which can contain a lot of relevant information.